Open-Technology-Foundation/whatlang/DEVELOPMENT.md

-# CLAUDE.md
+# DEVELOPMENT GUIDELINES

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides guidance to when working with code in this repository.

 # Whatlang